htcondor/htcondor/docs/apis/python-bindings/api/version2/migration-guide.rst

     import htcondor2 as htcondor

 The goal of this guide is to help when it doesn't.
-In general, code that you haven't (but need to) migrate will simply throw an exception of some kind.
+In general, code that you haven't (but need to) migrate will simply raise an exception of some kind.

 .. warning::